m0n0x41d/m0n0x41d.github.io/_posts/2024-02-01-Hack-in-Declarative-Model---Part-3.md

 description: Exploring the Rabbit Hole of Recursiveness
 ---

-# Hack in Declarative model - Part 3

 Hello!
 This is the third post in a series delving into the Declarative Computation Model.

 In the [second part](https://wannahack.in/blog/Hack-in-Declarative-Model-Part-2), we solidified recursive computations as the core of the declarative model.